unik-name/docs.unikname.network/docs/uns-network-setting-up-node/README.md

 ## Run a node with Docker Compose

-In this documentation, we'll start devnet UNS node using [Docker Compose](https://docs.docker.com/compose/) and a configuration file.
+In this documentation, we'll start devnet <uns>uns.network</uns> node using [Docker Compose](https://docs.docker.com/compose/) and a configuration file.

 Create the following configuration file `docker-compose.yml`: